Antoinette Van Hoesen Wakeman

 Antoinette Van Hoesen Wakeman (December 15, 1847 – December 8, 1921), publishing also under the pen names Antoinette Van Hoesen and Antoinette Wakeman, was an American journalist who wrote for major Chicago newspapers as well as other periodicals across the country.
 She also founded periodicals in the fields of industrial education and fashion.

 Family and education

-She was born Antoinette Prudence Van Hoesen in Cortland County, New York; her parents were John Van Hoesen and Marian (Adams) Van Hoesen.
+She was born Antoinette Prudence Van Hoesen in Cortland County, New York; her parents were John Van Hoesen and Rhoda Berrett.
 The Van Hoesens were originally a Dutch family; her paternal grandfather Garret Van Hoesen secured a land grant near what is now Hudson from King George III of Great Britain.
 Her mother died before her first birthday and her father moved the family to Minnesota.
 Around the age of 10, she was sent to boarding schools in Illinois, first in Evanston and later in Aurora.

 In 1870, she married Edgar Lewis Wakeman; they settled in Chicago and had a son, John.